i18next/react-i18next-gitbook/latest/trans-component.md

 ```

 {% hint style="warning" %}
-Please be aware if you are using **React 15 or below**, you need to set the `defaultTransParent` or `parent` in props.
+Please be aware if you are using **React 15 or below**, you are required to set the `defaultTransParent` option, or pass a `parent` via props.
 {% endhint %}

 {% hint style="danger" %}
-**Are you having troubles when your website users are using Google Translate?**
+**Are you having trouble when your website is ran through Google Translate?**
-Yes, Google Translates seems to manipulate the DOM and makes React not happy!
+Google Translate seems to manipulate the DOM and makes React quite unhappy!
-**There's a work around:** you can wrap text nodes with`<span>`.
+**There's a work around:** you can wrap text nodes with`<span>` using `transWrapTextNodes: 'span'`.
-To do so, set the `transWrapTextNodes` option to `'span'`.

 _If you want to know more about the Google Translate issue with React, have a look at_ [_this_](https://github.com/facebook/react/issues/11538#issuecomment-390386520)_._
 {% endhint %}